-Sleep and thinking are both behaviors, but doing them at the same time makes it difficult to do either well.
-Many Soldiers report they have tried but just can’t shut down their brains to fall asleep.
-They often replay the day’s events, identify things they have to do tomorrow, and worry about the “what ifs.”
+Sleep and thinking are both necessary behaviors, but doing them at the same time makes it difficult to do either well.
+Many Soldiers report they have tried but just can't quiet their brains to fall asleep.
+They often replay the day's events, identify things they have to do tomorrow, and worry about the "what ifs."
 The inability to fall asleep and stay asleep often has underlying component of stress, anxiety, conscientiousness, or worry.

 Cognitive Behavior Therapy for Insomnia (CBT-i)

 There are a few CBT-i programs to help improve sleep.
 Most CBT-i are designed to be used in tandem with professional care.
 A partnership of the DOD and VA created the CBT-i app.
 The mobile app is designed to help you develop good sleep habits and sleep better.